 The Scovill Sculpture Park lies between Scovill Zoo and the Children’s Museum of Illinois.
 Every year, the zoo hosts 100,000 visitors, and the Children’s Museum of Illinois sees 65,000.
 We hope that these visitors, and many more, will take advantage of the unique, sometimes whimsical, thought-provoking sculptures positioned along 800’ of walkways connecting the zoo and Children’s Museum.

 If you haven’t yet visited the Sculpture Park, stop by!
 This beautiful venue is free and open year-round.

 The Scovill Sculpture Park is comprised of 12 sculptures that are rented from the artists for a two-year period.
 By renting them rather than purchasing them, we will provide a new arts experience for the community every couple of years!
-An additional, purchased, permanent sculpture will be the centerpiece of the park.
+An additional, purchased, permanent sculpture called Learning Curve by Aaron McIntosh is now the centerpiece of the park.

 In the call for temporary art pieces, 106 different items form 41 artists were submitted.
 The artists come from across the United States – from Las Vegas to New York and everywhere in between!
 The sculptures represent a diverse group of size, media, and subject matter.